Website under construction

 Bio

 I am a political scientist originally from Moncton, New Brunswick.
-I am currently a PhD Candidate in the department of political science at McMaster University.
+I completed my PhD (Political Science) in the Department of Political Science at McMaster University.
 Previously, I did a Masters at Queen’s University in Political Studies and an Honours BA in Philosophy, Politics and Economics at Mount Allison University.
 Generally, I research Canadian and comparative trade policy, public procurement, lobbying systems, political economy, and public administration.

 Dissertation Title: State in Absentia?
 Team Canada in a Post-CUSMA North America